October 20, 2014 | car accident Claims

 - and, abide by the rules of the road.

-Rules of the (Off) Road
+Rules Of The (Off) Road

 The Ministry lists 14 specific rules of the road for off-road vehicles in R.S.O.
 1990, c.
 O.4, 24.
 If you like to go off-roading, it’s crucial to know and adhere to these rules not only for practical safety reasons, but also for liability reasons should an accident or injury ever occur.